Updated 18 September 2020

 Further to the advice issued by British Canoeing on 12 May 2020 about a return to paddling and new guidance released by the government on 1 June, we can provide additional guidance for paddlesport coaches and leaders in England.

-This confirms that from Monday 1st June, coaching, leadership and instruction within outdoor sports can increase their ratio from 1:1 to 1:5 following the 2 metre social distancing guidelines.
+This confirms that from Monday 1st June, coaching, leadership and instruction within outdoor sports can increase their personal training ratio from 1:1 to 1:5 following the 2 metre social distancing guidelines.

 You can meet with different groups in a single day as long as it is in gatherings of no more than 5 clients and you are maintaining social distancing.

 This guidance will allow parents/guardians to accompany their children to coaching sessions carried out on a one to one basis or in a small group.